Browse Articles

 What is Angular?

-Angular is a client-side JavaScript-based framework that follows the MVC (Model View Controller) architectural pattern which is originally founded and maintained by Google but now it’s open-source so anyone can contribute to it.
+Angular is a client-side JavaScript-based framework that follows the MVC (Model View Controller) architectural pattern which was originally founded and maintained by Google but now it’s open-source so anyone can contribute to it.
 It comes with the approach of SPA (Single Page Application) where we can develop and test the various applications that stick to the single framework.
-One of the primary focuses of Angular is that we can create a different platform-based application for different usage.
+One of the primary focuses of Angular is that we can create a different platform-based application for different uses.

 • Web application